ByteBoss123/A-B-Testing-Framework-for-News-Recommendation-Systems/README.md

 # News Recommendation A/B Testing Framework

-> **Real-world problem:** A news platform publishes 500+ articles daily.
+> **Problem:** A news platform publishes 500+ articles daily.
 How do you know if a new recommendation algorithm actually improves reader engagement — before deploying it to millions of users?

 This framework provides the answer: a production-grade A/B testing pipeline that statistically validates recommendation algorithm changes using real news article data.